 - 1. Because of the birth of a son or daughter of the employee and in order to care for such son or daughter; - 2.
-To care for the spouse, son, daughter, or parent, of the employee, if such spouse, son, daughter, or parent has a serious health condition; - 3.
-Because of a serious health condition that makes the employee unable to perform the functions of the position of such employee-; and - 4.
+Because of the placement of a son or daughter with the employee for adoption or foster care; - 3.
+To care for the spouse, son, daughter, or parent, of the employee, if such spouse, son, daughter, or parent has a serious health condition; - 4.
+Because of a serious health condition that makes the employee unable to perform the functions of the position of such employee; and - 5.
 Because of any qualifying exigency arising out of the fact that the spouse, son, daughter, or parent of the employee is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces.
-(See Section Two) - 5.
-To care for a spouse, child, parent or next of kin who is a covered service member with a serious illness or injury.
+(See Section Two) - 6.
+To care for a spouse, child, parent or next of kin who is a covered servicemember with a serious illness or injury.
 (See Section Two)

-The entitlement to leave for reasons 1 listed above shall expire at the end of the twelve (12) month period beginning on the date of such birth.
+The entitlement to leave for reasons 1 and 2 listed above shall expire at the end of the twelve (12) month period beginning on the date of such birth or placement.

-A legally married couple who are both eligible employees employed by the District may not take more than a combined total of twelve (12) weeks of FMLA leave for reasons 1 or to care for a parent under number 2.
+A legally married couple who are both eligible employees employed by the District may not take more than a combined total of twelve (12) weeks of FMLA leave for reasons 1, 2, or to care for a parent under number 3.

-Provisions Applicable to both Sections One and Two District Notice to Employees
+Provisions Applicable to both Sections One and Two

+District Notice to Employees

-The District shall post, in conspicuous places in each school within the District where notices to employees and applicants for employment are customarily posted, a notice explaining the FMLA's provisions and providing information about the procedure for filing complaints with the Department of Labor.
+The District shall post, in conspicuous places in each school within the District where notices to employees and applicants for employment are customarily posted, a notice explaining the FMLA's provisions and providing information about the procedure for filing complaints with the Department of Labor.4